In a rapidly changing world, we want to address the sustainability issues where Gap Inc. can have the greatest impact and influence.

 Building on our 2015 materiality work, we refreshed our materiality assessment in 2021 to align our strategy with the shifting needs and expectations of stakeholders, our business and society, and to adapt to new market developments and trends.

-Note: Materiality on this site refers to the definition from the Global Reporting Initiative (GRI) Standards, and is not the definition of materiality used for filings with the U.S. Securities and Exchange Commission (SEC).
-Issues deemed material in this report may not be considered material for SEC reporting purposes.
+Note: Materiality on this site refers to the identification of material issues that guide our sustainability strategy and programs, and is not the definition of materiality used for filings with the U.S. Securities and Exchange Commission (SEC).

 We carried out our most recent materiality analysis in 2021 with a third-party sustainability expert consultancy.
 The process included three stages: